seppinho/pixyll/_posts/2015-08-27-cloudgene.md

 title:      Cloudgene, a Hadoop As-A-Service approach
 date:       2015-08-27 23:08:21
 categories: cloudgene hadoop
-description: This post introduces the graphical workflow platform Cloudgene for Hadoop and shows two popular services based on Cloudgene.
+summary: This post introduces the graphical Hadoop platform Cloudgene and shows two very popular services based on Cloudgene.
 ---

 Already some years  [ago](http://www.biomedcentral.com/1471-2105/13/200/abstract), my colleague [Lukas Forer](http://www.forer.it) and I developed a platform to simplify the complete lifecycle of a Hadoop program.
 This includes steps like putting data into HDFS, execute a MapReduce job from the command line or export data back to the local file system.
 These steps are of course doable with some basic Unix knowledge.
 Nevertheless, for people who are used to work with graphical interfaces, this can be a major barrier to discover the beauty of Hadoop.